5G-MAG/Getting-Started/README.md

 * [Youtube](https://www.youtube.com/channel/UCKzSvQnMItdCHelTd9Pg3aQ)

 If you have any questions you can also reach out to us via email: [reference-tools@5g-mag.com](mailto:reference-tools@5g-mag.com)

-## 5G-MAG Reference Tools - How to participate
-We welcome everyone who is willing to contribute to the 5G-MAG Reference Tools.
-The participation is not limited to 5G-MAG members, quite the contrary we hope to attract researchers and independent developers into the community.
-5G-MAG sponsors the coordination of the development by providing a program management support.

-Please find all relevant information on how to contribute on our [website](https://www.5g-mag.com/reference-tools).

 ## 5G-MAG Reference Tools - How to setup
 For detailed instructions on how to setup the projects please visit the [Wiki](https://github.com/5G-MAG/Documentation-and-Architecture/wiki).